Lesson Ideas and Activities

 Children can talk about which sock is the heaviest and discuss ways of making it heavier.
 Coloured spaghetti in the mud kitchen offers a tactile opportunity for play and exploration.

-Children will enjoy finding the longest and shortest strands of spaghetti.
+Children will enjoy finding the longest and shortest strands of spaghetti, as well as contorting them into different shapes.
 Adding scissors is a great way to practise motor skills and children will be able to compare strands.

 Rainfall can be measured using a rain gauge.
 Pupils can suggest the most appropriate unit of measurement and record results daily.
 Totals can be calculated and graphs can be devised.